 So special interest groups – like the giant conglomerate, Berkshire Hathaway, and others – must be objectively understood though the lens of:

 - money trails,

 - and then an appropriate application of antitrust law, and possibly other federal laws, such as RICO.

 The Government Accountability Office (GAO) determined in 2014 that manufactured home payments were generally lower than any other kind of housing.
 Note that this was true, even though the Berkshire Hathaway lenders charged a higher interest rate.
-Those two Berkshire lenders, VMH and 21st, are the two dominant lenders in manufactured housing finance, and have been for some years.
+Those two Berkshire lenders, VMF and 21st, are the two dominant lenders in manufactured housing finance, and have been for some years.

 Those among the 22 million who already own and/or live in a mobile or manufactured home – see definitions, below – are impacted by these factors.
 So are tens of millions of renters.
-It actually – per the evidence – harms all other housing owners too.
+It actually – per the NBER researchers argument noted above – harms all other housing owners too.
 Surprising, but there is evidence in the forms of research like those noted above, and summarized at this link here.